ivaylokenov/CSharp-Web-Server/README.md

 - Include the view files into the assemblies
 - Allow headers with the same name
 - Make the setter of the controller request private
+- Introduce server features to separate the abstraction for routing and services